DSR-RHIT/me447-visualizing-data/cm/admin-03_syllabus.md

 have provided me written notice (email is fine) at least one week in advance of the event.
 Illness and exceptional circumstances are valid excuses if you notify me within one week of the illness or circumstance.

-## academic accommodations

-I understand that “invisible” disabilities (learning and attention deficit disorders, chronic fatigue syndrome, clinical depression, etc.) can significantly affect a student’s academic performance.
-I strongly encourage students to document special academic needs with staff at the Office of Student Affairs, and then to contact me as soon as possible so that we can work together to provide recommended academic accommodations while protecting your privacy.
-It is the student’s responsibility to request any approved, documented academic accommodations at least *one week* in advance of the event.

 ## academic integrity